Skip to main content Start main content

 20251218Event Recap of DLS by Prof Julia M YEOMANS 2000 x 1050 pxEN

-When physics meets biology: Prof. Yeomans of Oxford unravels how mechanical forces sculpt tissue shape
+When physics meets biology: Prof. Yeomans, Fellow of the Royal Society, unravels how mechanical forces sculpt tissue shape

 Prof. Julia M. YEOMANS of the University of Oxford, UK, delivered a PAIR Distinguished Lecture titled “Active Matter meets mechanobiology: Evading the decay to equilibrium” on 18 December 2025.
 The event drew over 70 in-person participants and an online audience exceeding 15,500 across various social media platforms.